What is Power of Attorney?

 If you're facing an illness, or believe your mental capacity might deteriorate, it's worth thinking about who you would like to handle your affairs.

-You can find out more about when to put in place a Power of Attorney on our Elderly Care guide.
+You can find out more about when to put in place a Power of Attorney on our Later Life Care guide.